Cryogenic sensor enabling broad-band and traceable power measurements: Nanowire chemical composition

-We evaluated the chemical composition of the AuPd nanowires by performing energy dispersive X-ray (EDX) analysis.
-We found the nanowire composition to be $\mathrm{Au}_{x}\mathrm{Pd}_{1-x}$ with $x\approx 0.58$ The study was carried out on identical samples fabricated in a different batch.
-Figure \ref{EDX} shows the spectrum X-ray energy versus counts.
-The peaks at 2.121 keV and 2.838 keV correspond to Au and Pd, respectively and the electron beam energy was set to 5 keV during analysis.
+We evaluate the chemical composition of the AuPd nanowire by energy dispersive X-ray (EDX) analysis.
+We find the nanowire composition to be $\mathrm{Au}_{x}\mathrm{Pd}_{1-x}$ with $x\approx 0.58$.
+To prevent damaging the measured sample this study is carried out on different but nominally identical samples fabricated in a different batch.
+Figure \ref{EDX} shows the X-ray spectrum.
+The peaks at 2.121~keV and 2.838~keV correspond to Au and Pd, respectively.
+The electron beam energy is set to 5~keV during analysis.